 I want to share some ideas and helpful resources I shared with one of my insurance brokerage clients in our weekly sales team newsletter.

-You’ve been working from home for about 4 months now.
+You’ve been working from home for about four months now.
 It’s taken some time to adjust.
-If you have children you have to adjust all over again now that they are out of school.
+Of course, if you have children, you have to adjust all over again now that they are out of school.

 Here are some additional tips if you feel like you’re getting into a funk with working from home.

-Discipline is going to be the biggest factor in exceeding your work from home expectations.
-Staring the day with a solid routine will help progress you through the day – arguably more important than breakfast depending on how Hangry you get.
+Discipline is going to be the most significant factor in exceeding your work from home expectations.
+Staring the day with a solid routine will help progress you through the day – arguably more important than breakfast, depending on how Hangry you get.

 One thing that helped me a lot with my morning routine was going for a walk when I would usually be commuting, even in the rain.
 Getting outside and moving will do wonders!

-Create a routine spot for when you need to focus or use multiple screens.
+Create one spot for when you need to focus or use multiple screens.

-When you’re done for the day pack it up.
-Just like leaving the office at the end of the day, make sure you organize your workspace so when you come back its ready to get to work.
+When you’re done for the day, pack it up.
+Just like leaving the office at the end of the day, make sure you organize your workspace, so it’s ready to get to work when you come back.

 Clarify your work hours.
 There are ideal times when working from home, especially when there are kids in the mix.
 Establish your hours and be transparent with teammates and management that depend on you.
 If you know someone could be reaching out and you won’t be on reach out in Teams, make a channel if you need to.